sgamlath/sgamlath.github.io/_posts/2015-4-17-How-Create-a-blog-like-this.md

 title: How to create and host a simple, blog-aware, static site (like this).
 ---

-Proccess requires a github account (which you can have for free) and about 30 mins of free time.
+Process requires a github account (which you can have for free) and about 30 mins of free time.
 This is made possible by FOSS tool called [jekyll](http://jekyllrb.com/).

 1. Sign up for free github account (if you haven't already).